Banata

 NEXT_PUBLIC_SITE_URL=http://localhost:3000

-Safe for NEXT_PUBLIC_Not Safe for NEXT_PUBLIC_
+Safe for NEXT_PUBLIC_Never use NEXT_PUBLIC_ for

 Convex URLBETTER_AUTH_SECRET